 Easton is currently a Data Analyst at Kodiak Cakes in Salt Lake City, Utah.

 Madison Stewart, BS in Environmental Science

 Madison Stewart is from Georgetown, Texas.
 She was an environmental science major with a concentration in natural sciences at Baylor University.
 She joined the Sayes Group to gain valuable laboratory experience and better understand the applications of nanotoxicology in environmental and public health.
 She has a passion for agricultural health and toxicology and hopes to use her experience in the Sayes Group to pursue further education on the prevention of agricultural exposures and related illnesses.
 Madison is passionate about this field and is a wonderful asset to our team!

 Madison graduated with her BS in May 2018.
-She is currently an Occupational and Environmental Health Graduate Student at the University of Iowa in Iowa City.
+She is currently an Occupational and Environmental Health Graduate Student at the University of Iowa College of Public Health in Iowa City.

 Gaby Cruz served as an undergraduate researcher.
 She supports neuronal cell culture model systems and liposome synthesis.
 She graduated with her BS in Neuroscience in May 2019 and is currently enrolled in a Master’s program in Biomedical studies at Tulane University in New Orleans, LA.